plausible/docs/docs/webflow-integration.md

 ## Triggering multiple custom events on the same page

 If you want to trigger multiple custom events on the same site, you don't need to add the script for each element that you want to track.
 Simply add all the elements in the same code.
 Make sure to **only add** the elements that already exist on your site.
-For example, if you want to track a form, a link and a button, the code will look like this:
+For example, if you want to track a link and a button, the code will look like this:

 ```html
 <script>